by Ben T. McFie

 At the end of the day, you will find that any of these programs are only as good as the people behind them…whether it’s the person inventing it, marketing it, or teaching it.

-Individuals, and businesses, can still benefit from Mr. Nash’s idea today.
+Individuals and businesses can benefit from infinite banking life insurance.
 Dividend-paying Whole Life insurance is readily available and can be designed to maximize cash value and minimize the death benefit, just like Mr. Nash described in his book Becoming Your Own Banker.
 The challenge is finding the right agent who is willing to design a good policy, teach you how to use it correctly, and remain available to help you with your policy.

 |Understanding the Infinite Banking Concept and How It Works In Our Modern Environment 31 page ebook from Life Benefits Order here>|